 Throughout Fieldwork placements students continue to connect with UTAS staff, attend sessions and liaise with the Field Education team to monitor their progress, learning and development.

-Roles and Responsibilities of Students
+Roles and Responsibilities - Students

 Supervision is regular, sanctioned time that provides a forum for support, development and in-depth reflection on practice, and is central to student’s learning throughout placement.

 A minimum of 1.5 hours of formal professional social work supervision for each 35 hours (approximately five days) of placement time as per AASW requirements.

 During the placement there are formal 'checking in' points where students, placement agencies and UTAS staff liaise and connect to review the students progress.
 Formal feedback is a great way for students to recognise skill development and build confidence, as well as to assist in setting goals for further areas of improvement.